Building a Sukkah – A Children’s Event for the Whole Family

 Building a sukkah, or temporary hut, is an important custom during the weeklong Jewish festival of Sukkot.
 The Book of Vayikra (Leviticus) describes a sukkah as a symbolic shelter.
 It commemorates God’s provision for the Israelites in the wilderness after they were freed from slavery in Egypt.
 Families top the hut with branches and decorate it with autumn, harvest or Judaic themes.

-It is common for Jews to eat, sleep and otherwise spend time in the sukkah.
-In Judaism, Sukkot is considered a joyous occasion and is referred to in Hebrew as Yom Simchateinu (the day of our rejoicing) or Z’man Simchateinu (the time of our rejoicing), but the sukkah itself symbolizes the frailty and transience of life and its dependence on God.
+During Sukkot, believers often eat, sleep and spend time in the sukkah.The hut symbolizes the frailty and transience of life and our dependence on God.
+Sukkot is a joyous occasion and is known in Hebrew as Yom Simchateinu (the day of our rejoicing) or Z’man Simchateinu (the time of our rejoicing).

 Led by Rabbi Neil Comess-Daniels, our program offered an introduction to Sukkot and building a sukkah.
 Rabbi Neil explained the festival’s meaning and symbolism as children and parents made decorations with craft materials and hung them in the sukkah.
 The kids and parents learned about important rituals such as waving the lulav, a bouquet made of a palm frond, myrtle and willow branches, and a citron.

 Rabbi Neil Comess-Daniels brings his passionate expression of Judaism and strong sense of social justice to Temple Beth Shir Shalom.
 With his congregation, he facilitates Jewish community and spiritual discovery and works toward Tikkun Olam – “healing the world.”